lageIBUSP/Rsampling-shiny/README.md

 library(shiny)
 runApp("<path to Rsampling-shiny>")
 ```
-Remember that you need to install the packages listes above while you have internet access!
+Remember that you need to install the packages listed above while you have internet access!

 ## Web version
 You can run Rsampling shiny from github!
 Just open R and run: